We need your help to bring education and support programs to 200+ caregivers of people living with mental health issues!

 To address these identified needs in the community, we offer education and support programs for informal and family caregivers who support someone living with mental illness.
 Caregivers are a much-neglected group in the mental health system.
 With your support we can offer evidence-based programs to improve the skills and coping strategies of informal and family caregivers.

-"Family Caregivers as First Responders" is a 6-week psychoeducation program designed to enhance caregivers’ knowledge of mental illness and develop skills to manage conflict, prevent relapse, enhance communication, and promote recovery for themselves and someone they care for.
-The groups are facilitated by mental health experts with extensive clinical and academic expertise.
+"Family Caregivers as First Responders" is a 6-week, 9-hour psychoeducation program designed to enhance caregivers’ knowledge of mental illness and develop skills to manage conflict, prevent relapse, enhance communication, and promote recovery for themselves and someone they care for.
+The groups are facilitated by mental health experts with extensive clinical and research expertise.
 Topics include:

 - Understanding mental illness and substance use and their treatments